-International students are not only charged with learning new legal terms in English, "they must also learn about various legal documents and the legal system"; including the concept of separation of powers and the branches of the American government, along with nuances of the federal and state court systems.
-82 Understanding that an international student's perspective on, and understanding of, the law is influenced to a great degree by the culture in which they were raised will go a long way toward a legal educator's ability to help these students recognize the similarities and shared concepts between their home country's legal system and the U.S. legal system.
-83 Last, the study of American law is a "linguistic activity" that requires the ability to engage in rhetoric.
-84 Each language has its own rhetorical conventions that are unique to its culture and some research has revealed that the rhetorical conventions of a student's first language can create roadblocks to their ability to acquire the conventions of English.
-85
+International students are not only charged with learning new legal terms in English, "they must also learn about various legal documents and the legal system"; including the concept of separation of powers and the branches of the American government, along with nuances of the federal and state court systems.81 Understanding that an international student's perspective on, and understanding of, the law is influenced to a great degree by the culture in which they were raised will go a long way toward a legal educator's ability to help these students recognize the similarities and shared concepts between their home country's legal system and the U.S. legal system.82 Last, the study of American law is a "linguistic activity" that requires the ability to engage in rhetoric.83 Each language has its own rhetorical conventions that are unique to its culture and some research has revealed that the rhetorical conventions of a student's first language can create roadblocks to their ability to acquire the conventions of English.84

-ISSUES SPECIFIC TO THE EVER INCREASING POPULATION OF III.
-CHINESE STUDENTS
+ISSUES SPECIFIC TO THE INCREASING POPULATION OF CHINESE STUDENTS

-Since one out of every five international student in the U.S. is from China86, and in light of China's five consecutive years of double-digit increase in the number of students sent to study in the U.S. 87, it is important that the unique challenges that arise with hosting Chinese students be addressed separately.
-One of the reasons so many Chinese students have been applying to US colleges and universities is because of the gaokao.
-88 China's national college entrance exam, better known as the gaokao, is a 9 hour test taken by every young adult who wishes to attend college in Mainland China.
-89 In 2011, 9.57 million Chinese students took the gaokao with the hope of winning one of only 6.57 million university slots.
-90 That leaves 3 million students without a higher education destination in their homeland.
-In China, a student's academic placement and subsequent performance determines his entire future.
-91 Thus, a good score on the gaokao can earn a student entry into a prestigious university, while a low score can prevent a Chinese student from ever attending college and force them into a low-income job.
-92 Higher education and the opportunities it can provide is "the only way left for poorer youth to climb the
+Since one out of every five international student in the U.S. is from China85, and in light of China's five consecutive years of double-digit increase in the number of students sent to study in the U.S.86, it is important that the unique challenges that arise with hosting Chinese students be addressed separately.
+One of the reasons so many Chinese students have been applying to US colleges and universities is because of the gaokao.87 China's national college entrance exam, better known as the gaokao, is a 9 hour test taken by every young adult who wishes to attend college in Mainland China.88 In 2011, 9.57 million Chinese students took the gaokao with the hope of winning one of only 6.57 million university slots.89 That leaves 3 million students without a higher education destination in their homeland.
+In China, a student's academic placement and subsequent performance determines his entire future.90 Thus, a good score on the gaokao can earn a student entry into a prestigious university, while a low score can prevent a Chinese student from ever attending college and force them into a low-income job.91 Higher education and the opportunities it can provide is "the only way left for poorer youth to climb the social hierarchy."92 Needless to say, the gaokao is the most influential exam a Chinese student will take and can determine their entire life's potential.93

-82 Wojcik, supra note 31 at 135.
+81 See Wojcik, supra note 30, at 135.

-83 Brostoff, supra note 10 at 558-61.
+82 See Brostoff, supra note 9, at 558-61.

-84 See generally, Leigh Hunt Greenshaw, "To Say What the Law Is": Learning the Practice of Legal Rhetoric, 29 Val.
+83 See generally, Leigh Hunt Greenshaw, "To Say What the Law Is": Learning the Practice of Legal Rhetoric, 29 VAL.
 U.L.
-Rev. 861 (Spring 1995).
+REV. 861 (Spring 1995).

-85 Spanbauer, supra note 11 at 413.
+84 See Spanbauer, supra note 10, at 413.

-86 See Appendix, Table III.
+86 See Appel, supra note 13.